Cambridge Computer Lab Ring: Formation

 Founded in 1937 as the Mathematical Laboratory, the Cambridge Computer Laboratory was at the forefront of the development of computing through the twentieth century.
 This included the introduction of the world's first full-year taught course in computer science, the Cambridge Diploma in Computer Science.

 With several alumni going on to found successful technology companies, notably in computer software, several University of Cambridge alumni and staff saw benefit in forming a network that would allow graduates to get "a lifetime benefit from their Cambridge degrees, professionally, technically and socially."

-To this end Head of the Computer Laboratory Professor Ian Leslie directed Stephen Allott, a Cambridge graduate who had recently scaled software provider Micromuse to $7 billion following it's floatation on the Nasdaq, to form an alumni association.
+To this end Head of the Computer Laboratory Professor Ian Leslie directed Stephen Allott, a Cambridge graduate who had recently scaled software provider Micromuse to $7.8 billion following its floatation on the Nasdaq, to form an alumni association.
 This led to the introduction of a programme of events to promote "intellectual rigour" and to connect alumni.
+In 2005, Allott and others established the annual Hall of Fame awards.

 Hall of Fame

-The association claims that, as of November 2025, there are 362 companies created by computer lab graduates and staff.
+The association claims that, as of May 2026, there are 371 companies created by computer lab graduates and staff.
 A 'Company of the Year' is chosen from this list annually.